XML RSS

 'Simon says, hold a blue object'

-Etc. You can think of more such fun actions to include in this example of acting games
+Etc. You can think of more such fun actions to include them in this game.
+Here's a video sample of how this works in the context of a language learning class.

 Once again acting games are a great way of teaching children to emote through facial expressions and gestures.
-While the second of the acting games on this page helps with basics, the first on is a good way of honing this ability.
+While Dumb Charades helps with basics, the first one is a good way of honing this ability.
 In fact Dumb Charade is a way of getting feedback on their ability to communicate non-verbally.

-For more acting games Go to Contact Us page and let us know what you are looking for.
-Check out another fun way of improving attitudes of children.
-It is just what moms and teachers need.
-I am talking about the 'Better Behaviour Wheel'
+For more acting games or learning games Go to Contact Us page and let us know what you are looking for.

 Also get a monthly e-zine 'Stories for EL' free for stories that you can use to emphasise experiential learning.
 Stories and their lessons are easily remembered.